conjee/conjee.github.io/_pages/tunnel.md

 Hopefully, it will provide a faster & more stable connection at the cost of a bit more configuration.

-Another workaround is to use a CN2 routing service (see the instructions at the end of this page), for which one will always need to pay to a third-party service provider.

 ## Warnings

 1. The proxy server is located in the United States.
 Violations of Federal Laws and Regulations will lead to an end of this service.
-Please be mindful not to engage in any improper activities with this service.
+Please be mindful not to engage in any improper activity with this service.

 ## Configuration